-Like Google Chrome and other browsers have been able to do for some time, Starting with OS X El Capitan, Safari now allows you to pin tabs.
+Like Google Chrome and other browsers have been able to do for some time, starting with OS X El Capitan, Safari allows you to pin tabs.
 But pinned tabs work a little differently in Safari for Apple’s in-development OS update than they do in other browsers.
-In this post, we’ll walkthrough the new tab pinning features, and show you what’s different about the way Apple goes about its implementation.
+In this post, we’ll walk through the tab pinning features, and show you what’s different about the way Apple goes about its implementation.

 Pinning tabs in Safari

-Here is a summary of some of the things that Safari tabs can do in macOS:
+Here is a summary of some of the things that Safari tabs can do on macOS: